hchauvet/pyElphel/README.md

 Video at full resolution (2592x1936) is impossible using RTSP.
 For this resolution use *grab_image_slow()*, which relies on imgsrv access through http.

+You can also check examples files in test folder for more detailed examples [*./pyElphel/test*](https://github.com/hchauvet/pyElphel/tree/master/pyElphel/test)

 #### Set parameters